Bookrage001/osc/resources/docs/extras/property-inheritance.md

 - `@{parent.propertyName}`
 - `@{widgetId.propertyName}` (where `widgetId` is the target widget's `id`)

 `propertyName` can be any of the target widget's properties.
-Additionally, the special property name `_value` refers to a widget's value, as opposed to its `value` property.

 It can be used to: